kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 apiVersion: v1
 kind: PersistentVolumeClaim
 metadata:
-  name: image-claim # name of ther volume claim, this will be used in the deployment
+  name: image-claim # name of the volume claim, this will be used in the deployment
 spec:
-  storageClassName: my-example-pv # this is the name of the persisten volume we are claiming
+  storageClassName: my-example-pv # this is the name of the persistent volume we are claiming
   accessModes:
     - ReadWriteOnce
   resources: